Is space in danger ?

 Join us and help protect space!

-The aim of the Space Debris App is to visualize space debris falls found on land or at sea since the 2010s, and which have been documented in open sources.
-This application is the winner of the 3rd Cassini Switzerland Hackathon prize in 2022.
+The goal of the Space Debris App is to visualize space debris found on land or at sea since 2010 that has been documented in open sources.
+This application won the 3rd prize at the 2022 Cassini Hackathon Switzerland.